 Should you choose Webinar or Online Courses?

 Through the above analysis, you will see the difference between Webinar and Online courses.
 So, which image should you choose?
 The answer depends on your current situation.
-If you want to aim at sharing knowledge, marketing for certain products and services, a webinar is the right choice.
+If you want to aim at sharing knowledge, marketing for certain products and services, a webinar is a right choice.
 If you are inclined to focus on specific, educational, and academic content, the online course will be suitable.

 The difference between webinars and online courses will help you and your business make better choices, planning, and strategies, as well as help companies and participants better understand what they need to do and look forward to.
 Hopefully, this article will help you navigate the Webinar or online course.